xrq-phys/cosmos-predict2/documentations/inference_text2image.md

 - `--model_size`: Size of the model to use (choices: "0.6B", "2B", "14B", default: "2B")
 - `--dit_path`: Custom path to the DiT model checkpoint for post-trained models (default: uses standard checkpoint path based on model_size)
 - `--load_ema`: Whether to use EMA weights from the post-trained DIT model checkpoint for generation.
+- `--use_fast_tokenizer`: Whether to use fast image tokenizer for generation.
+This option is available only for 0.6B model.

 Generation parameters:
 - `--seed`: Random seed for reproducible results (default: 0)